 Venous Disease – Looking after your legs

-This fact sheet helps you to gain an understanding of venous disease (problems caused by poor blood flow) and what you can do to help yourself.
+This fact sheet helps you understand venous disease (problems caused by poor blood flow) and what you can do to help yourself.
+It also tells you when you should become concerned and seek advice from a health professional.

 Useful facts